When you take a look in most household aquariums, there’s one fish you’re almost guaranteed to spot.

 Platy fish are part of the Xiphophorus genus and share a family with other Poeciliidae species including guppies and mollies, also known as being easy to care for and peaceful with other tankmates.

-These tropical freshwater fish are one of the most popular aquarium fish kept by hobbyists and serious aquarists alike, because of their low maintenance care and beautiful look.
+These tropical freshwater fish are one of the most popular aquarium adult fish kept by hobbyists and serious aquarists alike, because of their low maintenance care and beautiful look.

 The platy fish varies in size with the standard adult male growing to be around 1.5 inches and the female slightly larger at up to 2.5 inches.
 These fish are found native to North America and Central America, which only makes their popularity as aquarium staples even more substantial.